The 25 Best Criminal Minds Episodes Ranked

 The second part (which kicks off the show's second season) picks up with the aftermath of the shooting of Elle Greenaway (the proto-Prentiss, played by Lola Glaudini).
 A single word is scrawled on her wall that seems to hold the key to solving the mystery of the titular serial killer, played by Charley Rossman.
 Part of his mystique is that he's managed to learn intimate, private details about the lives of the BAU team, which leads to the introduction of Spencer Reid's mother (Jane Lynch, in one of the most fascinating roles of her career).

 The character writing is top notch, and the mystery is written in such a way that the audience can "play" along with the investigators.
-Moreover, "The Fisher King (Part 2)" perfectly exemplifies the delicate balance between procedural, personal drama, and gruesome thriller that makes "Criminal Minds" one of the best crime series ever made.
+Moreover, "The Fisher King (Part 2)" perfectly exemplifies the delicate balance between procedural, personal drama, and gruesome thriller that, making it the best episode of "Criminal Minds," which is also one of the best crime series ever made.